CharlieDigital/chrlschn/src/content/blog/2025/typescript-conditional-types-for-type-safety-without-assertions.md

 type MessageType = 'auth' | 'sync'
 ```

-Here, we user simple strings to define the different types of messages that we expect.
-I'm not sure if there is a practical limit, but I tested up to 40 without issue.
+Here, we use simple strings to define the different types of messages that we expect.
+(I'm not sure if there is a hard limit as is the case with discriminated type unions, but I tested up to 40 without issue.)

 ### Define the Base or Common Message